vertical landscaping trends

 Temperature control

-In busy places, the vegetation serves as a barrier, which absorbs noise, thus reducing the sound from the outside.
-Also, it acts as a physical barrier breaking the wind speed, thus reducing its force and impact.
+In busy places, vegetation serves as a barrier, absorbing noise and reducing outside sound.
+It also acts as a physical barrier, breaking the wind speed and reducing its force and impact.

 Aesthetic addition

-By implementing the methods of vertical landscaping, excellent privacy fences could be constructed; e.g.-, install a fence and let climbing vines climb all over it, creating a live plant wall; in addition to it, plant boxes could also be installed all over the fence with various species of plants.
+Implementing the methods of vertical landscaping could construct excellent privacy fences.
+For example, a fence could be installed and climbing vines let climb all over it, creating a live plant wall.
+Plant boxes could also be installed all over the fence with various species of plants.

-Use vertical gardening to grow vegetables of your choice in your living space, and use hanging baskets and window boxes to plant vegetables of your choice.
+Use vertical gardening to grow vegetables of your choice in your living space, and use hanging baskets and window boxes to plant vegetables.

 Use the tree trunk to attach complementary, vertical plants using baskets, bottles and boxes to enhance the beauty of your trees.